 No matter what style you gravitate to, there’s no denying that a good winter coat is a necessity in cold climates.

-“This is Canada.
-We are in our coats for six to nine months of the year, and it’s the one thing people will see you wear most often,” says Tyler Franch, fashion director of Hudson’s Bay in Toronto.
+“In Canada, you spend six to nine months of the year in your coats so it’s the one thing people will see you wear most often,” says Tyler Franch, fashion director of Hudson’s Bay in Toronto.
 “Prioritize a great coat within your shopping budget and it will serve you well.”

 In other words, it makes sense to spend a bit more to score a quality piece.
 After all, as Franch explains, a quality wool coat should last a lifetime, while you can expect a good-quality parka to last three to five years.

 Need more convincing to pay for quality?
 Run the numbers.

 For example, say you shell out $585 for an Italian double-cloth day coat with an insulated lining from J.Crew.
 (And that’s assuming you pay full price—the retailer often offers coupon codes.)
 It’s a classic coat with slim lines that’s guaranteed to keep you warm.
 As your new piece of go-to piece of outerwear, you could don it 150 times between November and April.
 That’s a little more than $3 per wear.
 Not bad, right?